swapmyvote/swapmyvote/README.md

 ### Onboarding

-Firstly, you should [log in to Travis CI](http://travis-ci.org/swapmyvote/swapmyvote) to make sure that their system is aware of your GitHub user account, since for some strange reason they sometimes assume unknown users are malign and ignore any pull requests submitted by them!

-Secondly, before we can accept contributions from you, please make sure you read [the License section](#license) below and follow the required step.
+Before we can accept contributions from you, please make sure you read [the License section](#license) below and follow the required step.

 ### Deciding what to work on